aiegoo/documentation/_wiki/blog/2021-11-01-github-readme.md

 ```

 ***important***
-create .git and move `HEAD branches config description hooks info objects refs` to it before run the 2nd cli.
+create .git and move `HEAD branches config description hooks info objects refs` to it before running the 2nd cli.

 ::: success
 **Update**: It's easier if we use [Github CLI](https://cli.github.com/)!